connexcs/docs/docs/logging.md

     Bob->>Alice: 200 OK
 ```

-Alice and Bob represents party on the call.
-Alice sends an **INVTE** packet to Bob.
-Then Bob sends a **100 Trying** (provides you the feedback that your request is getting processed by a SIP Application) message together with **180 Ringing** (the Destination User Agent has received the INVITE message and is alerting the user of call).
+Alice and Bob represent the parties on the call.
+Alice sends an **INVITE** packet to Bob.
+Then Bob sends a **100 Trying** (provides you the feedback that your request is getting processed by a SIP Application) message together with **180 Ringing** (the Destination User Agent has received the INVITE message and is alerting the user of the call).

 Further, **200 OK** is sent which means the calls are connected.

-The **ACK** is message is sent from Alice to Bob confirming that the call has been connected.
+The **ACK** message is sent from Alice to Bob confirming that the call has been connected.

 ![sip trace](/logging/sipserver.jpg)